 In most cases, the frank answer to this question is “No.” Here are 5 reasons why foam gutter inserts are a poor choice, some of which may surprise you.

-5 Reasons Why Most Foam Filter Gutter Guards Aren’t Worth It
+5 Reasons Foam Gutter Guards Are Not Worth it

 Our suggestion is for you to do your own research before considering a gutter filter.
 Check out if oil-based substances are really attracted to other oil-based substances.
 We think that when you’ve done your research, you’ll see that there’s a lot more value in choosing a self-cleaning micro mesh gutter guard.
 Have you already been down the foam gutter filter road?
 Tell us about your experiences — we’d love to hear from you!